gvwilson/sensibleadventures/bookster/bookster.md

 more like that of a sleeping man than a wounded goat.
 "He's better.
 What did you do?"

-"Magic, of course," Lady Kembe replied shortly.
+"Magic," Lady Kembe replied shortly.
 She unfolded a second bandage on her table one-handed.
 "You do understand the working of it, I hope?
 That you never have anything for free, but must rather always pay for it."
 She unwrapped her arm, dropped the first blood-soaked bandage into the bowl, and set her arm down on the second.
 "Your hand and my blood for my Razi's life."
 She glanced up at her.
 "I count it a bargain."

 "Yes, *sra*," Erileine said.
 She rapped her knuckles against the ground.
 Nothing–it was as if her hand was made of wood, like Papaere